Knee Pain Treatments FAQ

 1. Does Dr. Haar perform minimally invasive knee surgery?

 Yes, Dr. Haar is an expert in the use of minimally invasive surgical techniques in treating knee pain.
-Due to the many benefits of minimally invasive surgery, Dr. Haar will employ these techniques during many procedures, including partial knee knee replacement and ACL reconstruction.
+Due to the many benefits of minimally invasive surgery, Dr. Haar will employ these techniques during many procedures, including partial knee replacement and ACL reconstruction.
 Benefits of minimally invasive surgery include smaller incisions, less blood loss, a shorter recovery period, and a more natural feeling joint.
 Due to the small incisions and specialized instruments used to perform the procedure, minimally invasive procedures are often performed on an outpatient basis.

 2. When is total knee replacement recommended?